 If AORE fails to pay dividends in full on the Class B Preference Shares for eighteen consecutive months then the number of members on the Board of Directors of AORE is automatically increased by two with the holders of the Class B Preference Shares having the ability to elect the two additional directors.
 In 2017, as a dividend had not been paid for 18 months, pursuant to the Articles of Continuance of the Company, the number of directors on the Board automatically increased by two and the holders of the Class B shares were entitled to elect directors to serve.
 The Company thus called a Special Meeting of the Class B shareholders for July 14, 2017.
 As a quorum of holders of Class B Preference Shares was not present for the meeting, no meeting was held.

-There were dividends of \$0.6 million and nil paid to the Class B preference shareholders in 2021 and 2020, respectively.
+There were dividends of \$0.5 million and \$0.6 million paid to the Class B preference shareholders in 2022 and 2021, respectively.

 12. SHARE CAPITAL